 Whether visiting for vacation or to attend a national convention, flights to Reno run from just about anywhere in the US.
 More than 50 airports nationwide offer either nonstop or one-stop flights to Reno-Tahoe International Airport (RNO).
 With one-stop access through 10 major hubs, visitors to Reno Tahoe can connect to hundreds of domestic and international destinations, making travel to the region easily accessible.
 Recognized as one of the Top 5 Most Efficient Airports in North America by the Air Transportation Research Society, Reno-Tahoe International Airport will start your visit out right!

-Reno is on the rise as a destination.
-In February 2019 alone, 306,800 passengers passed through RNO, a number that continues to grow month after month.
-Major airlines keep adding nonstop flights to Reno to their roster, and even more flights are available with just one stop.
+In February 2020 alone, 341,935 passengers passed through RNO.
+Major airlines continue to offer nonstop flights to Reno, and even more flights are available with just one stop.

 If you’re planning on flying to Reno, there are a few things you should know.

 When planning your trip to the Biggest Little City, it’s best to start shopping flights early to get the best price, especially if you are traveling to Reno during the summer or winter months, which tend to be the most popular times to visit.
 Flights to Reno can be a bit pricier during the summer months, which is a peak season around here.
 People from around the country fly in to enjoy sunshine, events and the great outdoors.
 But the winter months bring in their own sort of crowds, most of them sporting goggle tans and clutching ski or snowboard bags.
 Regardless of what type of visitor you are, the earlier you shop flights, the better.